Ritwik311/Superhero-Image-Classification/README.md

 ⭐ Superhero Image Classification App (MATLAB + GoogLeNet)

-This project is a MATLAB App Designer application that classifies superhero images — Spiderman, Hulk, and Black Widow — using transfer learning with the pretrained GoogLeNet convolutional neural network.
+This project is a MATLAB App Designer application that classifies superhero images like Spiderman, Hulk, and Black Widow using transfer learning with the pretrained GoogLeNet convolutional neural network.

 The app provides a simple GUI that lets you: